JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

 The methodology used to ensure that adequate consultations are carried out for each candidate is at the choice of the Committee.
 Some of the more common mechanisms used by Committees include the following, or variations thereof:

-- the Chair designates one Committee member to review all new candidate files received, and to draw up an assignment list distributing the consultation of references and others amongst each of the Committee members.
+- The Chair designates one Committee member to review all new candidate files received, and to draw up an assignment list distributing the consultation of references and others amongst each of the Committee members.
 To the greatest extent possible, each Committee member should be tasked with calling one reference per candidate so as to ensure that a diversified picture of a candidate is obtained.

 Whatever methodology is used by a Committee it is important that the following considerations apply in all cases: